Lefkonas, Florina

-Lefkonas (Λευκώνας, before 1926: Πόπλη - Popli) is a village in the Florina Regional Unit in West Macedonia, Greece.
+Lefkonas (Λευκώνας, before 1926: Πόπλη – Popli) is a village in the Florina Regional Unit in West Macedonia, Greece.

 Name

 Macedonian speaking locals of Prespa call this village Попли, Popli.
 The forms of the toponym rendered with о, а and ъ indicate they emerged from a *o sound and would have originally been either Poplje or Pop'li from the Slavic *pop- pupak meaning navel, centre.
 Pianka Włodzimierz writes that Poplje would be unlikely as the retention of l in this instance would not occur per the sound change norms of the Macedonian language.
 Włodzimierz instead states that the toponym might have originally been *Po̧pъlje.
 The toponym ending would have been replaced with a Turkish suffix lu, due to the importance of the village as a centre for Ottoman administration.
 In Albanian, the village is called Pëpli.

 History

 In the late 19th century, the village was the Ottoman administrative centre and seat of the müdir (district administrator) in the Lower Prespa area.
 Following the Greek-Turkish population exchange, the village mosque was demolished and the church of Michael the Archangel was built in its place.
 The village in the modern period is renowned for its landscaped gardens.
+The main agricultural crop grown in the village are beans.